katotakumi/mercari49_team_nagoya/README.md

 - has_many :comments
 - has_many :exhibitions,through: :user_exhibitions
 - has_many :user_exhibitions
-- has_many :address
+- belongs_to :address
-- has_many :pay
+- belongs_to :pay

 ## addressテーブル